 Since 2019, I do fieldwork on Kazym dialect of Nothern Khanty (also known as Kazym Ostyak), a Uralic language, spoken in North-West Siberia.

-Before coming into theoretical linguistics, I studied German philology, specifically the German mysticism of the 13th century.
+Before coming into theoretical linguistics, I studied German philology, with focus on a German mysticism tradition in the 13th century.
 I also worked as a bibliographer at the department of rare books and manuscripts at the University library of the Lomonosov Moscow State University.

 Here, you can find my full CV.